brettz9/atyourcommand/README.md

 # Immediate to-dos

+1. Complete saving work
+	1. Prefs: label list: add, edit, delete, move up/down (adapt for AYW also?)?
-1. Open context menu with a specific command line, a new command line, or prefs
+1. Open context menu with a specific command line, a new command line, or prefs (immediately execute or just open to?)
-1. Behavior additions
 1. Finish behavior providing substitution of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)
+1. Submit to AMO

 1. Support defaults (including empty ones)
 1. Also support text selection, URL, image, and custom context(s)
 	1. Option to have context menu items, based on the substitutions used (or user choice), cause them to only appear under certain, correct conditions